 What is the Difference between SLA and LiFePo4 Batteries?
+What works best?

-Sealed Lead Acid Batteries:
+About Sealed Lead Acid (SLA) Batteries

-Sealed Lead Acid Batteries are sealed, zero maintenance batteries.
+Sealed Lead Acid SLA Batteries are sealed, zero maintenance batteries.
 They come in Absorbent Glass Mat (AGM), or Gel models.
 Either of these is appropriate for a Solar or UPS Backup application.
 Just be sure to use a Deep Cycle, rechargeable model.

 The main advantages to using SLA Batteries are cost and availability.
 A 100Ah Sealed Lead Acid, AGM Battery (Typical of a small security / communications system) can be purchased for anywhere from $200 to $300.
 Because they are widely available, acquiring a battery locally can save on shipping cost (a 100Ah battery weighs around 65 lbs).

 Battery Lifespan is determined by the number of charge/discharge cycles the battery will provide.
 The age old adage “You get what you pay for” certainly applies to battery storage.
 Most Sealed Lead Acid Batteries are designed to provide about two years of use, if cycled daily.
 Discharging a typical SLA battery beyond 50% of its maximum capacity will significantly reduce the number of charge cycles it provides.
 This means that a 100Ah Sealed Lead Acid Battery will provide 50 usable Amp hours.
 This is important to take into account when sizing your battery bank.

 About Lithium Iron Phosphate Batteries